Child & Educational Psychology Service

 The role of the EP is wide-ranging.
 Work with children or young people may involve one, some or all of the following:

-- direct delivery of therapeutic intervention, e.g. Cognitive Behavioural Therapy, Mindfulness (individual or group), Play therapy (individual or group).
+- direct delivery of therapeutic intervention, such as Cognitive Behavioural Therapy, Mindfulness (individual or group), Play therapy (individual or group).

 Work with schools and other educational settings or community work may involve: